DV

 Strategy & risk

-NVDY tracks NVIDIA (NVDA) with a covered call approach, while TSLY tracks Tesla (TSLA) using a covered call strategy.
+NVDY tracks NVIDIA (NVDA) with a covered call approach, while TSLY tracks Tesla (TSLA) with a covered call approach.
+Beta is 1.3 for NVDY and 1.5 for TSLY, indicating NVDY is less volatile relative to the market.

 Fund details